We Give Our Community More

 SilverSummit has established a Community Investment Program Selection Committee comprised of SilverSummit staff, community members, and SilverSummit Medicaid Members.

-The Selection Committee members will consistently score each response assigned to them based on established criteria:
+The Selection Committee consistently scores each proposal based on the following criteria:

-1. Applicant answers each question with clear, simple, and plain language.
+2. Applicant answers each question with clear, simple and plain language.

 4. Cultural Competency